CodeChica/plus-plus/doc/git.md

 ## Glossary

 Branch
-: A branch is something that grows on a tree but it's also...
+: A branch is a part of a tree which grows out from the trunk.
+It's also used to describe an independent branch of code.

 Commit
-: A commit is a...
+: A commit captures a group of changes in 1 or more files.

 Diff
-: A diff is the difference between the old version and the new version.
+: A diff is the "difference" between the old version and the new version of a file.

 Fork
-: A fork is not only a useful utensil but it is also...
+: A fork is not only a useful utensil but it is also what we call a copy of a project or repository.

 Pull Request
-: A pull request is a...
+: A pull request is a way to share code from one repository to another.
+The author of the Pull Request will ask the owner of a repository to pull in their changes into the owners repository.

 Repository (repo)
-: A repo is a...
+: A repo is a directory of code managed by git.

 [codespace]: https://github.com/CodeChica/plus-plus/blob/main/doc/codespaces.md
 [dotfiles]: https://dotfiles.github.io/